open-policy-agent/opa/docs/book/rest-api.md

 The path separator is used to access values inside object and array documents.
 If the path indexes into an array, the server will attempt to convert the array index to an integer.
 If the path element cannot be converted to an integer, the server will respond with 404.

 The request body contains an object that specifies a value for [The input Document](/how-does-opa-work.md#the-input-document).

+#### Request Headers

+- **Content-Type: application/x-yaml**: Indicates the request body is a YAML encoded object.

+#### Query Parameters

+- **partial** - Use the partial evaluation (optimization) when evaluating the query.
+- **pretty** - If parameter is `true`, response will formatted for humans.
+- **explain** - Return query explanation in addition to result.
+Values: **full**.
+- **metrics** - Return query performance metrics in addition to result.
+See [Performance Metrics](#performance-metrics) for more detail.
+- **instrument** - Instrument query evaluation and return a superset of performance metrics in addition to result.
+See [Performance Metrics](#performance-metrics) for more detail.
+- **watch** - Set a watch on the data reference if the parameter is present.
+See [Watches](#watches) for more detail.

+#### Status Codes

+- **200** - no error
+- **400** - bad request
+- **500** - server error

+The server returns 400 if either:

+1. The query requires an input document and the client did not supply one.
+2. The query already defines an input document and the client did supply one.

+The server returns 200 if the path refers to an undefined document.
+In this case, the response will not contain a `result` property.

+#### Response Message

+- **result** - The base or virtual document referred to by the URL path.
+If the path is undefined, this key will be omitted.
+- **metrics** - If query metrics are enabled, this field contains query performance metrics collected during the parse, compile, and evaluation steps.
+* **decision_id** - If decision logging is enabled, this field contains a string that uniquely identifies the decision.
+The identifier will be included in the decision log event for this decision.
+Callers can use the identifier for correlation purposes.

 The examples below assume the following policy: